-Why Your Skin Gets Drier As You Age
+Why Causes Dry Skin As You Get Older?

 - Extrinsic Aging: Extrinsic aging is related to the impact of the environment on your skin.
 This includes exposure to the sun, pollution and smoke, plus diet and lifestyle factors.
 Stress, sleep, exercise all contribute to extrinsic aging.
 Together, they can lead to skin thickening, freckles, age spots and some precancerous changes such as actinic keratosis and skin cancers themselves.
 The sun’s UV rays damages collagen, elastin and other elements that lead to skin that sags, stretches, and loses its ability to snap back after stretching.
 Mature skin may also become drier, bruise and tear more easily, and take longer to heal.